tomjaguarpaw/H2/posts/good-design-and-type-safety-in-yahtzee.markdown

 ### Rearrange arguments further

-Once we have separated `DiceVals` from its `Integer` we notice that `DiceChoice` and `DiceVals` seem to naturally belong together.
+Once we have separated `DiceVals` from the `Integer` we notice that `DiceChoice` and `DiceVals` seem to naturally belong together.
 Again the diff makes the change look bigger than it is.
 We're just passing `DiceChoice` and `DiceVals` as a tuple rather than two arguments.